 This course presents the development and administration of preventive maintenance programs.
 Topics include PM schedules; types of services; record-keeping; out-of-service vehicles; winterizing; coolants and additives; oil and lubricants; analysis and additives; contamination control; and track maintenance.
-2 hours of lecture, 3 hours of lab per week

 DSL 1070 Diesel Electrical Systems Lab (1)